Cars, sugar and cruises: How the Port of Baltimore closure could hurt the economy - KESQ

 Closer to the Midwest than any other port on the East Coast, Baltimore is a major hub for vehicles, containers and commodities.
 Baltimore ranks first among US ports for autos and light trucks, handling a record 850,000 vehicles last year.

-“Last year, we received, processed and shipped approximately 100,000 vehicles through Baltimore for US dealers located in the Northeast and Mid-Atlantic U.S,” VW said in a statement.
+“Last year, we received, processed and shipped approximately 100,000 vehicles through Baltimore for US dealers located in the Northeast and Mid-Atlantic US,” Volkswagen said in a statement.
 “We do not anticipate any impact on vessel operations but there may be trucking delays as traffic will be rerouted in the area.”

 Traffic snarls and shipping congestion